wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 Data value records represent a value of a specific type.
 They consist of two fields:

 * type
   * The value type.
-This defines the structure of the ''value'' field, and is not to be confused with the Snak's data type (which is derived from the Snak's Property's data type).
+This defines the structure of the *value* field, and is not to be confused with the Snak's data type (which is derived from the Snak's Property's data type).
 The value type does not allow for interpretation of the value, only for processing of the raw structure.
 As an example, a link to a web page may use the data type “url”, but have the value type “string”.
 * value
   * The actual value.
 This field may contain a single string, a number, or a complex structure.
-The structure is defined by the ''type'' field.
+The structure is defined by the *type* field.

 Some value types and their structure are defined in the following sections.